code-312/code-for-chicago-jekyll/README.md

 If they or not installed, or your version looks much older than this, proceed to [instructions for installing npm](https://www.npmjs.com/get-npm)

 ### ruby
-It is advisable to avoid using the OS install of Ruby that comes bundles with MacOS, Ubuntu, and others.
+It is advisable to avoid using the OS install of Ruby that comes bundled with MacOS, Ubuntu, and others.
 Instead we'd suggest using a Ruby virtual environment like [rbenv](https://github.com/rbenv/rbenv).
 Installation instructions can be found [here](https://github.com/rbenv/rbenv#installation).

 To verify your ruby version: